jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 };
 {% endhighlight %}

-With that, we can setup a game state class to act as our state machine manager:
+With that, we can set up a game state class to act as our state machine manager:
 {% highlight cpp %}
 UCLASS()
 class BOWLING_API ABowlingGameStateBase : public AGameStateBase